 Needs and wants

-Needs are goods or services that you need to be able to function and live.
+Needs are goods or services that you need to function and live.
 These include your needs for food, clothing, shelter and health care.
-Wants are goods or services that are not necessary but that you want, like a gaming console, jewellery, or holiday.
+Wants are goods or services that are not necessary but that you want, like a gaming console or holiday.

 Your net pay is the amount that goes into your bank account each payday.
 It is your gross pay less your taxes and other payments, like KiwiSaver.
 Your gross pay is the total amount you earn for the work you have done.